 The jigsaw is a great beginning woodworking tool great for cutting curved lines in wood but also easy enough to use for straight lines.
-You can cut wood, metal and even plastic with this fabulous power tool.
+You can cut wood, metal, and even plastic with this fabulous power tool.

 Are you a victim of PTI?
 Power Tool Intimidation?
 Every single time that I prepare to use a new power tool, I think it is going to be so difficult.
-But fortunately the opposite always happens.
+But fortunately, the opposite always happens.
 The tool that I was sure would be a struggle to use ends up being a fantastic addition to my DIY arsenal.
-With these simple tips you’ll be using with confidence in no time.
+With these simple tips, you’ll be using with confidence in no time.
 (You can also check out my post on How to Sand Furniture and Renovated Faith’s YouTube channel).

 This post may contain affiliate links at no extra cost to you.
 See my full disclosure here.

-Black and Decker Jig Saw – This is an easy to use jigsaw.
+Black and Decker Jig Saw – This is an easy-to-use jigsaw.
 Check the current price here.

 Blades – I’ve had good luck with this set.
 Check the current price here.

-Here you can see a diagram of my jig saw, the Black and Decker BDEJS600C Smart Select Jig Saw, 5.0-Amp.
+Here you can see a diagram of my jigsaw, the Black and Decker BDEJS600C Smart Select Jig Saw, 5.0-Amp.

 The trigger starts the action of the blade.
 The blade is what actually does the cutting and the teeth face outward towards your cutting surface.
 This model uses t-shank blades which I highly recommend.
 These blades have an easy blade release.
-Other models require a separate tool to remove or put in a new blade and can be pretty time consuming.
+Other models require a separate tool to remove or put in a new blade and can be pretty time-consuming.

 The shoe is the metal part at the bottom that is to be kept level with the cutting surface.
-You’ll also notice a speed adjust.
+You’ll also notice a speed adjustment.
 The faster setting is best for straight lines and the slower setting is great for curves.